-I’ve been working on a side project.
-Coming soon.
+I’ve been working on a side project: Check it out!

 Right before I stopped blogging I talked about going Ketosis, which I did for short amount of time, but I was miserable.
 The dude, on the other hand, is thriving on it.

 I grew up eating rice and home-cooked-from-scratch Korean Food.
 I need my home-cooked Korean meal once a week or I get sad and then I get HANGRY.
 I also need yummy carbs once a week or so.
 Whether it be baked goods, a nice cold Lager or rice.
 Or one of each.
 Some rice, a nice spicy stew, some kimchi and then a little something sweet followed by a nice cold one in a frosted glass.
 Mmm..
 I just ate too–3 roasted chicken drumsticks with a side of low starch veggies.. eh.
 So, true story, I ate again, like after that last sentence about the drumsticks.
 It’s that time of the month.
 I’m craving comfort food and carbs.
 I am also steaming purple sweet potatoes at the moment.
 I can’t stop.

 The Keto diet did not work for me.
 I realized after much trial and error that I NEED CARBS!

 (otherwise you don’t want to be around me because–HANGRY)